Complex Structures

 }

-For ease of-usage, these functions also have Python-like behavior, e.g., a row addressed with -1 refers to the last row of the matrix.
+To enhance usability, these functions additionally provide some Python-like behavior, e.g., a row addressed with -1 refers to the last row of the matrix.

 use qfall_math::{integer::MatZ, traits::*};